 Magneto is left to rot in a plastic prison in which not one scrap of metal is permitted.
 He is periodically visited by an anti-mutant military extremist named William Stryker who uses a strange chemical to force Magneto to tell him about Xavier’s institute.
 Magneto is eventually able to free himself when Mystique concocts a plan to smuggle metal inside the bloodstream of one of the security guards.
 On the loose, Magneto launches a counter-attack against Stryker using his insulated helmet to block out Stryker’s manipulation of Xavier’s mental powers.

 Magneto and Xavier are shown visiting Jean Grey when she’s very young, wanting to help her harness her powers before they become too volatile.
 Fast-forward to the present where Magneto is once again plotting against the X-Men and humanity at large for introducing a mutant “cure” into the world.
+At the end of the film, Magneto is stripped of his powers after Beast forcibly administers the cure to him, though it is hinted his powers may someday return.

 In the prequel to the X-Men film trilogy, the origins of how Erik Lehnsherr becomes Magneto are explained.
 Erik meets a young mutant, Charles Xavier, and together they form the X-Men.
 He initially begins as a protagonist, but ultimate leaves the X-Men after killing Sebastian Shaw.
 He goes on to form the Brotherhood of Mutants by using the remaining members of the Hellfire Club.
 In the film, Magneto is played by Irish-German actor Michael Fassbender.